zussel/matador/README.md

 Features:

- * Encapsulate database backends
+ * A unique fluent query interface
  * Support for SQLite, MySQL and MS SQL Server
- * Encapsulate sql statements
- * Fluent sql query builder
  * One to one/many relations
  * One storage container
  * Filter with simple expressions